andrrizzi/solvation-tfep/alchemical_simulations/README.md

 # Alchemical simulations
-In this folder, you will find a Python script to automatically perform a relative free energy of solvation analysis from methane to iodomethane.
+In this folder, you will find a Python script to automatically perform an absolute hydration free energy (AHFE) and a relative hydration free energy (RHFE) analysis from methane to iodomethane with two different software packages (`biosimspace` and `openfe`).

-The script uses the `biosimspace` simulation package from OpenBioSim, and performs a simulation for 40 ps of equilibration and 100 ps of production.
-You may change these parameters (equilibration and production duration) to your liking by editing the main function in the script.
-You may also change the molecules to perform the analysis on, but avoid extremely flexible molecules as the mapping function is set to RMSD.
+The first script, `bss_simulation.py`, uses the `biosimspace` simulation package from OpenBioSim, and performs a default RHFE simulation for 1 ns of equilibration and 4 ns of production.
+You may change the molecules to perform the analysis on by editing the SMILES in input, but avoid extremely flexible molecules as the mapping function is set to RMSD.

+The second script, `openfe_simulation.py`, uses the `openfe` simulation package from OpenFreeEnergy, and can perform either a AHFE or a RHFE simulation.
+The length of the simulations, left as default, is left explicit in the main function so that it may be changed for testing.
+`openfe` uses `sdf` format files as input.

-Please download the `biosimspace` package from the OpenBioSim suite.
+Please download the `biosimspace` and `openfe` packages.

 When you launch the script, directories will be created to setup the simulation, then at the end the results will be printed to screen.